University Style Guide

 |laptop||logon, login, logoff|

-The university no longer italicizes email or Web addresses.
-The preferred style for Web addresses that start with the protocol "http://" is to leave the protocol off if it is followed by "www."
-Use "http://" if it is not followed by "www" and use the protocol if it is something other than "http://."
-Individuals can always opt to use the protocol as long as they are consistent within a publication.
+The university no longer italicizes email or web addresses.
+The preferred style for web addresses that start with the protocol "http://" is to leave the protocol and "www." off.
+Use the protocol if it is something other than "http://."

 When a Web address ends a sentence, finish with a period.